Christmas in Rehab: Supporting a Loved One During the HolidaysYou are here:

 Seeing Beyond the Holidays

-For someone in rehab, getting through the holidays can be tough.
+Getting through Christmas in rehab can be tough.
 But, it’s important to stay focused on the bigger picture.
 With this challenge successfully conquered, the next one will be easier.
 Having fun sober is possible and very rewarding.

-Being in rehab during Christmas is your loved one’s chance at enjoying sober holidays with the family for many years to come.
+Spending Christmas in rehab is your loved one’s chance at enjoying sober holidays with the family for many years to come.
 Help your loved one keep this perspective by prioritizing their recovery over a few days of holiday celebrations.

 At Design for Change Recovery, Family Therapy Plays a Vital Role in Our Treatment Approach